- As the second-most popular search engine, YouTube offers your brand the opportunity for greater exposure and engagement with your target audience.

 One content format that works exceptionally well on YouTube is the how-to or tutorial.
 And you don’t just have to stick with boring troubleshooting or product set-up videos!

 Apple, for example, has a series of how-to’s that tackle the different artistic techniques their customers can explore with their iPhone.
 There’s a subtle but important difference between videos that address what a product does and videos that address what the product is used for.
 The latter opens up a world of possibilities, helping the customer see themselves in that experience.

 Target, too, walks this line, albeit in a tongue-in-cheek way.
 Their “More Ways to Enjoy” series outlines all the different uses for the products they sell.
 Most of them are offbeat, but it’s a refreshing and imaginative twist on straightforward product details.

 You should always aim for useful or entertaining content that your customers will love.
 However, you don’t have to nix company promotion in the process.
-Verizon, for example, has a series called “Real Good Reasons” that share customer stories.
-These videos provide greater insight into who the brand is right for.
+Verizon, for example, created a series called “Real Good Reasons” that shared customer stories.
+These videos provided greater insight into who the brand is right for.

 Make it better than any other related videos